APVR: Hour-Level Long Video Understanding with Adaptive Pivot Visual Information Retrieval: Experiments

 We first compare the accuracy of video question answering between APVR with recent training-based or training-free methods.
 All results are summarized in Table \ref{table1}.
-Upon the Qwen2-VL baseline, APVR improves the overall accuracy by 9.5\% and 3.0\% in LongVideoBench and VideoMME, respectively.
-Upon a stronger baseline Qwen2.5-VL, our APVR also improves the overall accuracy by 8.3\% in LongVideoBench and 4.6\% in VideoMME, respectively.
-Notably, APVR based on Qwen2.5-Vl reaches 64.9\% accuracy in LongVideoBench, which is higher than the powerful proprietary models such as GPT4-V and Gemini-1.5-Pro.
+Upon three different baseline MLLMs, APVR improves overall accuracy on all three widely used benchmarks.
+Notably, APVR based on Qwen2.5-VL reaches 64.9\% accuracy in LongVideoBench, which is higher than the powerful proprietary models such as GPT4-V and Gemini-1.5-Pro.
 The overall performance of APVR also surpasses other training-based and training-free methods with larger parameter scales such as 8B and 14B.
-Another notable result is that our APVR reaches highest accuracy on long and medium video samples of VideoMME, confirming its unique capability to preserve critical spatio-temporal information in extended sequences.
+The complete verification on the benchmarks confirms the capability of APVR to preserve critical spatio-temporal information in long video sequences.